Franz (2025 film): Production

 The Franz screenplay was written by Holland and Marek Epstein based on a story by Epstein and Mike Downey.
 Principal photography began on 12 April 2024, in Prague and moved to Berlin at the end of May.

 Release

 Franz competed for the Golden Shell in the official selection of the 73rd San Sebastián International Film Festival.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 9 critics, indicating "generally favorable reviews".

 In a review for Deadline, critic Damon Wise calls the film a "playful and oddly endearing biopic of the enigmatic Czech author."

+Jared Marcel Pollen writes that the film tries "to present an unassuming, de-mythologized portrait of Kafka...."